Gender Equality Internship in Tanzania

 - Participants will be collected from the airport upon arrival and transferred to base

-- Accommodation on base will be simple, but comfortable shared rooms with communal ablutions
+- Accommodation is based in our own house with simple, but comfortable shared rooms with communal ablutions

 - All meals for the duration of the project, with the exception of free days will be provided